Midwest Road Trips

 History of Scotts Bluff

-Scotts Bluff has been as a natural landmark since the beginning.
+Scotts Bluff has been a natural landmark since the beginning.
 The first human traces found in this area date back 10,000 years.
 The Pawnee and Kansa people, among others, set up semi-permanent villages next.

 The European explorers and fur traders used this route along the North Platte River to travel between St. Louis, Missouri, and the mouth of the Columbia River on the Pacific Coast.
 Hunting and trapping were common, especially the beaver pelt.
 The pelts exuded luxury in the 1800s.